-Military Tuition Assistance (TA) is awarded to a student on the assumption that the student will attend the enrolled courses for the entire period for which the assistance is awarded.
+Military Tuition Assistance (TA) is awarded to a student assuming that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.

-To comply with the new Department of Defense policy, CCU will return unearned TA funds, on a prorated basis of at least 60% of the period for which the funds were provided.
-TA funds are earned pro-rata over an enrollment period, with unearned funds returned based on when a student stops attending.
-These funds are returned to the Military Service branch.
+To comply with the Department of Defense (DoD) policy, Columbia Central University (CCU) will return any unearned TA funds on a prorated basis through at least 60% of the period for which the funds were provided.
+TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student stops attending.

-In cases where a Service member stops attending due to military service obligation, the university will work with the affected Service Member to identify solutions that will not result in student debt for the portion returned.
+When a service member stops attending due to a military service obligation, CCU will work with the affected service members to identify solutions that will not result in student debt for the returned portion in compliance with the DoD policy.